 Lucky for me, it seems you can take the occupational therapist out of the country but my friend Sue (OT) continues to see the world through an OT’s eyes.
-And on her return, she’s keen to share her experiences with her family and the access facilities she spotted with our HWWT community.
+And on her return, she’s keen to share what to do in Orlando and the accessible activities she found.
 Thanks Sue, over to you.

 Oh Orlando, we did love you!
 Theme parks, awe inspiring rockets to see, and getting up close to amazing animals – our family of 5 were full of smiles (and a tad too much sugar!).